ngoc31102003/traffic-sign-classification-project/README.md

 Retrain the model with updated num_classes

 Model Architecture

 Modify model.py to experiment with:

-Different CNN architectures

 Additional layers

-Alternative normalization techniques
+BatchNorm/Dropout tuning

 Custom classifier heads

 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for:
+Feel free to submit pull requests or open issues for:

-Bug fixes
+🐞 Bug fixes

-Performance improvements
+🚀 Performance improvements

-New features
+✨ New features

-Documentation enhancements
+🧾 Documentation updates

 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — see the LICENSE file for details.

 👨‍💻 Author

 Your Name

-GitHub: @your-username
+📂 GitHub: @your-username

-Email: your.email@example.com
+📧 Email: your.email@example.com